 In cheerful numbers they shine bright with praise,

-In the second half of the poem the speaker continues one to discuss grief and its relation to beauty and happiness.
+In the second half of ‘To a Lady that Desired I Would Love Her’, the speaker continues to discuss grief and its relation to beauty and happiness.
 He sees “Grief” as a “puddle” that contains no clear reflections.
 Everything is distorted there, even the listener’s rays of beauty.

 Which shall not mention to express you fair,

 Storms in your brow, nets in your hair,